Brooke Army Medical Center

 Brooke Army Medical Center (BAMC) is the United States Army's premier medical institution.
-Located on Fort Sam Houston, BAMC, a 425-bed Academic Medical Center, is the Department of Defense's largest facility and only Level 1 Trauma Center.
+Located on Fort Sam Houston, BAMC is a 425-bed academic medical center, and is the Department of Defense's largest facility and only Level 1 trauma center.
 BAMC is also home to the Center for the Intrepid, an outpatient rehabilitation facility.
 The center is composed of ten separate organizations, including community medical clinics, centered around the Army's largest in-patient hospital.
-BAMC is staffed by more than 8,000 Soldiers, Airmen, Sailors, Civilians, and Contractors providing care to wounded Service Members and the San Antonio Community at-large.
+BAMC is staffed by more than 8,000 soldiers, airmen, sailors, civilians, and contractors, providing care to wounded service members and the San Antonio community at large.

 History

 Station Hospital

 Brooke Army Medical Center has a history which dates back to 1879 when the first Post Hospital opened as a small medical dispensary located in a single-story wooden building.
 In 1886, the first permanent hospital was built.
 In 1908, an 84-bed Station Hospital was constructed on the west side of the post.

 In 1929, Brigadier General Roger Brooke assumed command of the Station Hospital, a position he held until 1933.
 Brooke is credited with instituting the first routine chest X-ray in military medicine.
 In July 1936, the cornerstone was laid for the construction of a replacement Station Hospital.
 By November 1937, the new 418-bed hospital was operational, having cost $3 million.
 The new hospital was the first in a series of moves which changed Fort Sam Houston from an Infantry to a medical Post.

 In 1941, the Station Hospital prepared for an overwhelming flow of casualties from World War II battlefields by converting a 220-person enlisted barracks into additional patient wards.